tylerc/ts-mongo-orm/README.md

 Future Work
 -----------

+- [ ] Updating to the v4.x driver broke some things.
+Might be worth rethinking how the superstructure of this module works so it's not as fragile to the whims of MongoDB.
+I'd rather expose the MongoDB API directly somehow, and just transparently provide my niceties on top.
 - [ ] A mechanism for doing type-safe updates and queries on nested fields (e.g. a type safe `{$set: {"a.b.c": 123}}`)
 - [ ] Lifecycle hooks (e.g. OnLoad, AfterInit, BeforeUpdate, BeforeInsert, etc.)
 - [ ] Easy optional mechanism for running validations when _reading_ from the database.